 When it comes to retaining the top-performers, it becomes especially hard.
 They tend to jump ship constantly.
-So identifying why employees leave your company is crucial if you want to save thousands of dollars.
+So identifying why employees leave your company and how to retain employees is crucial if you want to save thousands of dollars.

 Estimates peg the cost of replacing an old employee at 40,000 USD.
 You arrive at this figure by taking into account the time and money taken to advertise, recruit, and provide corporate training to new employees.
 Not to mention the loss in productivity.

 As you read on, you will see how each of these employee retention challenges affect your employee turnover rate and rid your company off your valuable employee.